The Origin, Evolution and Functions of the Human Mind

 Ethics

 - Caring for offspring and those close of kin, more intergenerationally forward directed and diminishing with genetic distance – leading to wonderful family coherence and, when largely extended, to social balance and support in society – but also to problems of “Cosa Nostra” duality of split morality between members of one’s own group and outsiders.
+Ethical behavior within groups may have resulted from delayed maturation of some species with multiple offspring growing up in common nests or dens (e.g. wolves).

 - Sacrifice of own benefit, security, and even life for the benefit of the pack (as when the male animals fight approaching predators to let the female animals with their young gain safety) – leading to public service engagement for the benefit of society, military service, and taxation – but also to nationalistic extremes with negative consequences.